MoustafaShaaban/Advanced_Django_Blog/README.md

   * Add comments on blog posts, but the comments will not be visiable until the website admin approves it.

+  * Like Blog posts and Add them to their favorite list (using HTMX).

   * Access their profile which lists all their blog posts and their favorite posts.

 * All users can read or search for the posts on the blog.